 - In Week 3, you will decide which team member will write each chapter: - There are three possible chapters to write based on the content from the first half of the course: one that considers how your emotion is expressed (Chapter 1), one that considers how your emotion is represented in the brain and body (Chapter 2), and one that considers how your emotion is shaped by culture (Chapter 3).
-At least two people on each team need to write each of these chapters. - There are also three possible chapters to write based on the content from the second half of the course: one that considers how emotions influence how we think (Chapter 4), one that considers how emotions shape and are shaped by the social world (Chapter 5), and one that consider how we manage emotions (Chapter 6).
-At least two people on each team need to write each of these chapters. - For each chapter, you will be provided with a worksheet (posted on Quercus) that will help you generate the content that should be covered in your chapter. - Each week, your team will have time to work on these worksheets during class time (in zoom break-out rooms).
-You may also choose to coordinate an alternative method and day/time to support each other. - Each week, at least two students will be 'leaders' of the worksheet discussion these are the people who will be writing the chapter based on that week's content.
-If you are the leader, you will be asked to complete and submit your worksheet notes on Quercus. - Although you complete your handbook work with the support of your team, you are graded individually on all handbook writing assignments.
+Each person needs to write their own chapter, but more than one person can choose a given chapter type (e.g., in a group of six people, two people will write each chapter type). - There are also three possible chapters to write based on the content from the second half of the course: one that considers how emotions influence how we think (Chapter 4), one that considers how emotions shape and are shaped by the social world (Chapter 5), and one that consider how we manage emotions (Chapter 6).
+Again, each person needs to write their own chapter, but more than one person can choose a given chapter type (e.g., in a group of six people, two people will write each chapter type).

+- For each chapter, you will be provided with a worksheet (posted on Quercus) that will help you generate the content that should be covered in your chapter. - Each week, your team will have time to work on these worksheets during class time (in zoom break-out rooms). - Each week, least two students will be 'leaders' of the worksheet discussion these are the people who will be writing the chapter based on that week's content (i.e., you will each write your own version of the chapter you've selected).
+If you are a leader, you will be asked to complete and submit your worksheet notes on Quercus. - Although you complete your handbook work with the support of your team, you are graded individually on all handbook writing assignments.
 The writing for your chapter also needs to be completely in your own words.
-Chapters will be subject to a plagiarism review. - Your work on your first chapter will be broken down into several assignments to help you prepare a strong first chapter and to give you a useful framework for writing a strong second chapter (see below for more details).
+Chapters will be subject to a plagiarism review. - Your work on your first chapter will be broken down into several assignments to help you prepare a strong first chapter and to give you a useful framework for writing a strong second chapter: